Mémoires sur l'Égypte: Themes

 There are a few patterns among the works.
 However, these are just generic themes throughout the Mémoires that are not officially organized or even stated by the authors.
 Furthermore, sometimes writings overlap between the following artificial categories: military reports, geographical discoveries, and colonial subject descriptions.

 Military reports—in this context—refer to pieces of research that deal with aspects such as weaponry, updates on campaign progress, medical findings, and narratives by army personnel.
 Examples of these writings include "A Report Relative to the Manufacture of the Saltpeter and Gunpowder of Egypt" and "Account of the Prevailing Ophthalmia of Egypt".
 The quality of writing various greatly from piece to piece with different authors, likely a sign that some people on the expedition were more academically inclined towards the liberal arts while others were geared toward the sciences or military.

 Geographical discoveries refer to research relating to directions, topography, and other aspects at least peripherally related to land or location.
 A few examples in the book are "Observations on the Arabian Horses of the Desert", and "Plan of an Agricultural Establishment in Egypt".
 A trend that re-occurs throughout much of this theme is that many of the pieces were not written in the scientific manner traditionally used in the Western world of today.
 For instance, "Description of the Route from Cairo to Isalehhyeh" begins with praise by the French for Egypt's historic success in being a hub for literature in Africa and the Middle East, an introduction quite different from the bland third person narrative of academic jargon that encompasses much contemporary scientific research.

 The last general theme is the preservation of descriptions of France's colonial subjects in Egypt.
 A couple of examples of these writings include "An Arabian Ode on the Conquest of Egypt" and "Concerning the Coptic Monasteries".
-However, it is important to note that the writings are written by French scholars and not the colonial subjects themselves.
+However, the writings are by French scholars and not the colonial subjects themselves.
 As a result, this opens up the debate regarding whether or not the depictions were fully accurate, a controversy that has existed since the late 1970s called "Orientalism".